Evaluation concepts

 This is how we typically recommend people get started creating datasets.
 From building your application, you probably have some idea of what types of inputs you expect your application to be able to handle, and what "good" responses may be.
 You probably want to cover a few different common edge cases or situations you can imagine.
 Even 10-20 high-quality, manually-curated examples can go a long way.

-Historical logs
+Historical traces

-If your application is going well, you will likely get a lot of usage!
-How can you determine which datapoints are valuable to add?
-There are a few heuristics you can follow.
-If possible - try to collect end user feedback.
+- User feedback: If possible - try to collect end user feedback.
 You can then see which datapoints got negative feedback.
 That is super valuable!
 These are spots where your application did not perform well.
 You should add these to your dataset to test against in the future.
-You can also use other heuristics to identify "interesting" datapoints - for example, runs that took a long time to complete could be interesting to look at and add to a dataset.

 Synthetic data